ferrarimarco/dotfiles/README.md

 ### Shell customizations

-The dotfiiles include customization and configuration files for different shells.
+The dotfiles include customization and configuration files for different shells.

 To avoid repetitions, the customizations are categorized considering the type of